Hidden East Anglia:

 Wereham, Norfolk: "...to the west of the church is St. Margaret's Well, at which, in the times of popery, the people diverted themselves on that saint's day with cakes and ale, music and dancing; alms and offerings were brought, and vows made: all this was called Well worship."

-The well can be found beside the village pond, and is marked now by a small obelisk, beneath which the water rises and flows into a stone basin.
+The well, recorded as far back as 1450, can be found beside the village pond, and is marked now by a small obelisk, beneath which the water rises and flows into a stone basin.
 Pictures can be found here.

 Source: John Chambers: 'A General History of the County of Norfolk' (Longman, Rees, Orme, Brown & Green, 1829), p.76.